 In the post-war reconstruction of the centre of Bristol it was decided not to rebuild the Upper Arcade and the Lower Arcade was very nearly demolished to make way for new buildings too!
 But thankfully it was listed in 1949.
 In the 1960's the original steps at the entrances to the arcades were replaced by ramped walkways and the shops at the entrances altered to align with the ramps.
 New shop extensions were introduced at the Horsefair entrance partially masking the original elevation.

 The Arcade can be found in the Broadmead area of our glorious city of Bristol, conveniently located between Broadmead and the Horsefair.
 Our beautiful and historic Grade II listed Georgian shopping arcade has recently undergone a major refurbishment to restore the arcade to its former glory.
-St James Arcade (locally referred to as The Arcade) hosts an incredibly wide range of shops and services, each and every one of our retailers is passionate and we are confident our range of retailers will satisfy your shopping needs.
-For Sat Nav users, just type this postcode to get directions to St James Arcade BS1 3JD
+The Arcade (previously referred to as St James Arcade or The Lower Arcade) hosts an incredibly wide range of shops and services, each and every one of our retailers is passionate and we are confident our range of retailers will satisfy your shopping needs.
+For Sat Nav users, just type this postcode to get directions to The Arcade BS1 3JD

 Cabot Circus Car Park has over 2500 spaces and is easily accessible from the end of the M32 off Newfoundland Street.
 The postcode for sat nav users is BS1 3JD Cabot Circus car park is open 24/7 Disabled bays are available on the ground floor and third floors.
 Parent & Toddler bays are available on the ground floor, second floor, third floor and fourth floors.